Hidden self-duality and exact mobility edges in quasiperiodic network models

-{\em Hidden self-duality in quasiperiodic network model.--} Further, the above idea of deriving MEs via hidden self-duality can be easily generalized to much more complicated network structures and potentials \cite{Ganeshan2015Mobility, Zhang2022Lyapunov, Wang2023mobility, Padhan2024Complete}, which can be used to engineer the two functions $f(E)$ and $g(E)$.
-In Table \ref{table}, we summarize the networks and their corresponding functions $g(E)$ and $f(E)$, and their hidden self-dual points for three different potentials $V_j$.
-The rigorous derivation and numerical verification of these self-dual points are presented in the Supplemental Material \cite{supplematHuHaiTao}.
+{\em Hidden self-duality in quasiperiodic network model.---}The above idea of deriving MEs via hidden self-duality can be generalized to more quasiperiodic network models.
+In Table \ref{table}, we summarize three representative network structures along with their corresponding $g(E)$ and $f(E)$.
+In these models, $V_i$ can take various forms of quasiperiodic potentials, corresponding to different hidden self-duality points \cite{Ganeshan2015Mobility, Bender1998Real, Liu2020Generalized}.